python-discord/game-jam-2020/gamer_gang/README.md

 1, 2, 3 to control the green, red, and purple squares (or cubes whatever you wanna call 'em)
 down or S to split the stack that you're currently in
 get on top of another cube to join with them
-collect starts to increase your score
+collect all the stars to unlock the door
 you have to get all three squares/cubes to the exit door (a black box) at the end of the level to complete it
+spikes and bees wanna kill you